NJ Signs Multistate Nursing Licensing Compact

 Supporters of the law suggest it could also ease the load on the New Jersey Board of Nursing, which oversees the credentials of more than 220,000 licensed professionals, at least half of them nurses, by creating a ready-made labor pool from other states and easing the pressure for Garden State nurses to get licensed.
-The board has to keep pace with these requirements at times, critics note, based in part on staffing and member shortages.
+The board has struggled in the past to keep pace with these requirements at times, critics note, based in part on staffing and member shortages.

 More issues for NJ Board of Nursing